7room/aya/LOCALIZATION.md

 ## Creating a new translation

 To create a translation, you need a reference file in the neutral language (English), from which the structure of the new file will be taken.
-The reference file must be copied from [Localizations](https://github.com/7room/aya/tree/master/localizations) folder.
+The reference file must be copied from [Localizations](https://github.com/7room/aya/tree/master/Localizations) folder.

 To avoid different people working on the same language at the same time, first check whether your language is not already taken by someone else.
 So, if it's not listed under [Open Issues](https://github.com/7room/aya/issues):

-Open a [New Issue](https://github.com/7room/aya/issues/new) to let other people know you are working on a new translation.
+Create a [new issue](https://github.com/7room/aya/issues/new) to let other people know you are working on a new translation.
-Put language name and ID in the title, e.g. `Deutsch (de_DE)`.
+Put language name and ID in the title, e.g. `Deutsch (de-DE)`.

 The translation process is to assign a new value to the `<value>` tag within the `<data>` tag.
 You should not change the value of the attribute `name`.